-Eligibility to Apply For the RA Selection Process - In order to be eligible for the RA position, candidates must:
+Eligibility to Apply For the RA Selection Process - To be eligible for the RA position, candidates must meet the minimum qualifications:

 Top Five Things to Consider When Applying For the RA Position